The Trouble with Tactics

 First off, the second entry builds much upon the success of the first plot-wise.
 The game takes place in an area to the North of the first one, three years after the revolution in the Scarlet Moon Empire.
 This is the continent of the rival countries of Jowston and Highland.

 The young prince of Highland, Luca Blight, is both ambitious and bloodthirsty.
-He chooses the main character’s army brigade as a sacrifice for the cause of war, and though the main character and his friend Jowy manage to survive, they are still swept into the ensuing conflict between the two countries. → Read the rest
+He chooses the main character’s army brigade as a sacrifice for the cause of war, and though the main character and his friend Jowy manage to survive, they are still swept into the ensuing conflict between the two countries. → Today I consider myself the luckiest reader on the face of the earth.

 Is Wii screwed?